degreepath/auditor/tests/snapshots/2015-16/degree/bachelor-of-arts.md

 - in the subset “Interim Courses”, there must be enough courses to obtain at least three credits
 - in the subset “Interim Courses”, there must be at least three courses

 ### Grade Point Average
 For this requirement, you must maintain an average GPA at or above 2.00 from courses.

 ### Course Level
-For this requirement, you must take enough courses at or above the 200 level to obtain at least 18 credits.
+For this requirement, you must have enough courses at or above the 200 level to obtain at least 18 credits.

 ### Graded Courses
-For this requirement, you must take enough courses as "graded" courses to obtain at least 24 credits.
+For this requirement, you must have enough courses as "graded" courses to obtain at least 24 credits.

 ### Major
 For this requirement, you must declare at least one major.